Jihad in the Koran

 It was a typically bloody conquest with the believers offering no quarter, beheading thousands of surrendered and captured Persian soldiers fulfilling Khalid's pledge to Allah that if He gave them victory "no enemy warrior will be left alive, until their river runs red with blood."

-The Muslims may have won the war, but getting the Persian people to accept "the beautiful way of life" may have proven problematic, for Umar, the Caliph at the time of the conquest, to discover another lost verse where Allah included the Zoroastrians as a people of the Book, people who could refuse "the beautiful way of life" and not be put to death, if they agreed to pay the Jizya.
+The Muslims may have won the war, but getting the Persian people to accept "the beautiful way of life" may have proven problematic, for Umar, the Caliph at the time of the conquest, to discover a lost verse where Allah included the Zoroastrians as a people of the Book, people who could refuse "the beautiful way of life" and not be put to death if they agreed to pay the Jizya.

 The Magians in revelation 22:17 is the only reference to Zoroastrians in the Koran.